 Washington Sales Tax Calculator 2026

-Estimate Washington state and local sales/use tax with locality profiles, prepared-food mode, and exempt grocery scenarios.
+Estimate Washington state and local sales/use tax with destination-rate profiles, tax-included prices, use-tax credits, prepared-food mode, and exempt grocery scenarios.

-Enter taxable amount before Washington state and local sales/use tax.
+Enter the taxable amount before Washington state and local sales/use tax.

 Use this mode for standard taxable retail goods, digital products, and taxable services.